 The HLD offers the possibility for Bachelor, Master, Diploma and PhD theses for interested students of appropriate branches of study.
 Furthermore, we provide the opportunity to work as a student research assistant at our institute.

 You may send us your application or contact us by phone or e-mail in advance.

 Current Bachelor Themes

-Novel superconducting materials will be investigated by means of SQUID or vibrating-sample magnetometry.
-You will use advanced measurement techniques and devices in order to study novel superconductors at extreme sample conditions.
+Novel magnetic materials will be investigated by means of SQUID or vibrating-sample magnetometry.
+You will use advanced measurement techniques and devices in order to study novel magnetic compounds at extreme sample conditions.
 Supported by the HLD team, you will develop and program measurement routines for your experiments.

 Current Master Topics

 - Thermodynamics of spin-ice compounds